Mademoiselle Modiste (film)

-Mademoiselle Modiste is a 1926 silent romance produced by and starring Corinne Griffith and distributed by First National Pictures.
+Mademoiselle Modiste is a 1926 American silent romantic comedy film produced by and starring Corinne Griffith and distributed by First National Pictures.
 Robert Z. Leonard directed Griffith in a story based on a popular 1905 Victor Herbert operetta on Broadway, Mlle.
 Modiste, with a libretto by Henry Martyn Blossom, which was similar to the MGM film The Merry Widow.
 It is now considered a lost film.

 The story was refilmed in 1931 as the talkie Kiss Me Again.

+Plot

+As described in a film magazine, Hiram Bent, impressed with the sales ability of Fifi, opens a fashionable establishment, and exploits her beauty and capabilities to advantage.
+Cavalry officer Etienne, her fiancé, is shocked by the seeming lack of modesty of Fifi, who is now known as Mademoiselle Modiste, becomes disillusioned and leaves her.
+Disheartened, Fifi asks Hiram to take her to Deauville, where she meets Etienne.
+Enraged with jealousy, Etienne challenges Hiram to a duel.
+Fifi says that Hiram is her husband, but the truth is later revealed.
+Etienne proposes and Fifi accepts.